 FORTHCOMING VISITS 2020

-Thursday July 2nd ALL DAY COACH TRIP TO BERKSHIRE & HAMPSHIRE
+Thursday July 2nd ALL DAY COACH TRIP TO BERKSHIRE & HAMPSHIRE (this visit is cancelled)

 We first visit the National Trust property of Sandham Memorial Chapel, near Newbury, Berkshire.
 After a short introductory talk, we shall see the murals painted by Stanley Spencer, which depict scenes based upon his experience in World War I. The Chapel is being opened especially for our Society, before it opens to the general public.
 We then have a coffee break at a nearby pub before going on to another National Trust property, The Vyne, near Basingstoke.
 The Vyne was originally a Tudor palace built between 1500 & 1520, with alterations made in the 17th Century.
 It has extensive grounds, consisting of gardens, woodlands and wetlands and we shall have an introductory talk before our tour.
 Costs subject to finalisation; admission is free to National Trust members at both properties.
 Booking forms to be available in late February.